jjocram/SimpLanPlus/README.md

 Available registers in the SVM:

 - **$sp**: Stack Pointer points to the top of the stack
+- **$bsp**: Base Stack Pointer points to the address where is stored the stack pointer prior a function call
 - **$hp**: Heap Pointer points to the top of the heap
 - **$fp**: Frame Pointer points to the current Access Link relative to the active frame
 - **$al**: Access Link is used to go through the static chain (i.e. scopes)